copdips/copdips.github.io/_posts/2023/2023-07-04-python-asyncio.md

 - `create_task` is high-level introduced in Python 3.7 and accepts only `coroutines`, returns a Task object which is subclass of Future. `create_task` must be called inside a running event loop.
 - `ensure_future` is low-level and accepts both `coroutines` and `Futures`. `Task` is subclass of `Future`.
 If `ensure_future` gets a `Task`, it will return the input `Task` itself, as Future is ensured.
 If `ensure_future` gets a `coroutine`, it will call `create_task` to wrap the input `coroutine` to a `Task`, then return it.
+- `create_task` must be called inside an event loop, `ensure_future` can create an event loop if not exists.

 create_task [source code](https://github.com/python/cpython/blob/124af17b6e49f0f22fbe646fb57800393235d704/Lib/asyncio/tasks.py#L369-L382), ensure_future [source code](https://github.com/python/cpython/blob/124af17b6e49f0f22fbe646fb57800393235d704/Lib/asyncio/tasks.py#L647-L652).